bienflorencia/rBiodiversidata/GBIF Latin America/README.md

-Here is the code to build the data table from scratch using the [rgbif](https://ropensci.org/tutorials/rgbif_tutorial/) package to retrieve data from GBIF. **Let's start!** To run this code you will need the following R packages:
+Here is the code to build the data table from scratch using the [rgbif](https://ropensci.org/tutorials/rgbif_tutorial/) package to retrieve data from GBIF. **Let's start!** To run this code, you will need the following R packages:

     library(rgbif)